 “We want a caricature, but don’t exaggerate!”

 “If it’s just a draft, could you do it fro free ?”

 “Could you share with me the program that does your caricatures?”

-We live in a period more and more driven by new technologies with both extremely talented visual artists and skilled computer engineers who create digital platforms, mobile friendly, enabling people to transform a picture into whatever type of art they want by simply pressing on a button.
-I know many artists who still favor traditional forms of art and continue to have loyal and long-term clients, able to appreciate the unique and artistic value or their creations.
+Bogdan Covaciu: We live in a period more and more driven by new technologies.
+An era with both extremely talented visual artists and skilled computer engineers who create digital platforms, mobile friendly, enabling people to transform a picture into whatever type of art they want by simply pressing on a button.
+I know many artists who still favor traditional forms of art.
+And who continue to have loyal and long-term clients, able to appreciate the unique and artistic value or their creations.
 There is definitely a future for this type of artists.

 On the other hand, any type of artistic content – created with the use of digital technologies or made in the traditional manner – needs the vision and the touch of its creator.

 It is very difficult for me to foresee future trends and identify what people will prefer: use a mobile app in order to modify their pictures or opt for an a professional sketcher / painter / cartoonist.

 If you had to draw the caricature of Romania, what would it be?

 Bogdan Covaciu: I think of a toothpick… I will let you guess why !